augupta/React/README.md

 # whenever using {} under return statement, it means bracket needs jsx variable which could be EX: this.state.name

+# Passing Props to a Component
+React components use props to communicate with each other.
+Every parent component can pass some information to its child components by giving them props.
+Props might remind you of HTML attributes, but you can pass any JavaScript value through them, including objects, arrays, and functions.

 # props vs state
 props get passed to component
 props are immutable
 props.name in functional components prpos moves parent to child(downwards)
+You can’t change props.
+When you need interactivity, you’ll need to set state.

 state is managed within a component we use state when we want something to change or our react function suppose to give different UI and this happens with the helps of hooks